Current MASHLab Researchers

-Maddy is currently a second year student in the Faculty of Science, originally from Toronto.
+Maddy is currently a second year student in the Faculty of Science at McGill University, originally from Toronto.
 This summer she will be working as a research assistant to Dr. Hamilton, and is very excited to gain experience working in an academic environment!

 Seth Bradshaw Winward BSc Psychology 2019 (Honours)

 Seth is a fourth year Bachelor of Science student with a major in Honours psychology and a minor in philosophy.
 He is spending the summer of 2018 working on an independent project with Dr. Hamilton in the MASHLab, the results of which will be incorporated into his Honours thesis in the 2018/2019 school year.
 He is using these projects to study the physiological correlates of sexual prejudice in the context of consensual non-monogamy (CNM).
 This research will examine whether or not prejudice towards people who engage in CNM shares the same biological responses as other forms of sexual prejudice.
 Seth is excited to contribute to a relatively new area of study and develop his skills as a researcher.

 Monica is a fourth year Psychology student from Ottawa, Ontario.
 She will be working on her summer research project with Dr. Hamilton in the MASHLab.
 Here, she will be using female participants for the shock arousal study, which examines the effects of anxiety on sexual arousal.
 She hopes to continue studying this topic in the future, as new and exciting information is forever to be gained.